OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The frenetic Thai capital is a must-see destination, with a dazzling array of things to see and do to suit almost any taste.
-There are cultural and historic sights aplenty, combined with soaring skyscrapers and modern architecture, fabulous art galleries, and fascinating museums.
-The shopping scene offers bustling markets, unusual floating markets, and mega malls, and the dining scene is equally diverse with everything from fancy gourmet restaurants to abundant street food.
-Nighttimes offer just as much fun as the day, with pulsating nightclubs, live music, swanky cocktail bars, incredible rooftop bars, exciting shows, and thrilling Muay Thai fights.
-Getting around the city is easy, thanks to the BTS sky train, MRT subway, numerous buses, taxis, and tuk tuks, and there is accommodation to suit any preference and budget.
+Neon-frantic and temple-tranquil, the Thai capital is simply unmissable, with stacks of things to see and do however you fancy spending your time.
+Delivering reams of cultural and historic sights, BKK also flaunts a modern side with muscular skyscrapers and myriad outbreaks of modern architecture, fabulous art galleries, and fascinating museums.
+When you want to spend, the city is ready to sell: in frenetic markets (among them the floating variety for which the Thai capital is such a hit) as well as mega malls, and the dining scene is a spin, from gourmet restaurants to street food.
+After dark things are as buzzing, with pulsating nightclubs, live music, cocktail bars, incredible rooftop bars and adrenaline-laced Muay Thai fights.
+Getting around is easy, thanks to the BTS sky train, MRT subway, numerous buses, taxis, and tuk tuks.
+Perhaps best of all, you’ll find accommodation to suit you – whatever your bag and your budget.

-Thailand’s largest island and one of the country’s most popular tourist destinations, Phuket has many faces.
-Many first-timers head to the thronging sands of Patong, an area known for its hedonistic nightlife and many water sports, but there are beaches to suit everyone.
-Catch a boat to the scenic Freedom Beach, chill on Karon Beach, enjoy the views from Kathu Beach, and more.
-Promthep Cape provides amazing sunset vistas.
-Entertainment-wise, Phuket promises world-class shows, exhilarating Muay Thai fights, global cuisine in a range of eateries, and bars and clubs of every type.
-Hiking, go karting, ethical elephant interactions, fishing, snorkelling, and jet skiing are just a few activities to try, and Wat Chalong and the Big Buddha are two of the island’s most popular cultural sites.
-Don’t bypass Phuket Town – the old buildings are beautiful.
-For fun and giggles, Baan Teelanka (the Upside Down House) and Phuket Trickeye Museum are tough to beat.
+Thailand’s largest island and one of the best-loved and most-visited in the country, Phuket has many faces.
+First-timers often head to the thronging sands of Patong, on the west coast, known for its no-holds-barred nightlife and watersports.
+Beyond, though, there are beaches to suit everyone.
+Catch a boat to the scenic Freedom Beach, switch off on Karon Beach, drink in the views from Kathu Beach, and prepare for plenty more.
+Promthep Cape is the place to head for liquid-lovely sunsets.
+After dark, the entertainment cranks into life: there a world-class shows and exhilarating Muay Thai fights; food is, without exception, delicious, from the smart restaurants of Phuket Town to the simple, sizzling seafood turned out at street and night markets.
+Hiking, go karting, ethical elephant encounters, fishing, snorkelling, and jet skiing are just a few activities to try, and Wat Chalong, along with the Big Buddha, are two of the most popular cultural sites.
+Don’t bypass Phuket Town – the ornate old neoclassical buildings and luridly painted shophouses are beautiful.
+For fun and giggles, Baan Teelanka (the Upside Down House) and Phuket Trickeye Museum are the biz.

-One of Thailand’s ancient cities, the UNESCO-listed Ayutthaya is a must for fans of history.
-Easy to reach from Bangkok, the evocative ruins take you on a journey back in time to Siam’s golden age.
-Wat Yai Chai Mongkorn is particularly photogenic, with tall stupas that you can climb, surrounded by rows of saffron-clad Buddha statues.
-Other highlights include Wat Mahatat, with the famous stone head encased in a tree, Wat Ratchaburana, and Wat Si Samphet.
+Even if you hate the idea history on holiday, this place will convert you: easily reached from Bangkok, the Unesco-listed Ayutthaya is one of Thailand’s sublime ancient cities.
+Evocative ruins take you on a journey back in time to Siam’s golden age.
+Wat Yai Chai Mongkorn is particularly photogenic, with tall stupas that you are permitted to climb, surrounded by rows of Buddha statues swathed in saffron tones.
+You’ll want to make a date with Wat Mahathat, where the famous stone Buddha head peers out from the infinite roots of a banyan tree growing around it.
+See, too, Wat Ratchaburana and Wat Si Samphet.
 The old Dutch and Portuguese areas are well worth a visit and the floating market is a great place to pick up souvenirs.
-Renting a bicycle or, if you’re an experienced rider, a scooter is the ideal way to appreciate Ayutthaya, though there are also plentiful tuk tuks around each corner.
+A hired bicycle– or, if you’re an experienced rider, a scooter – is the only way to appreciate Ayutthaya.
+That said, tuk-tuks amass on every corner.

 Known for its wild parties and hedonistic nightlife, especially around the time of the full moon, many visitors are surprised to find that Koh Phangan is also a nature lover’s dream.
 For fun and partying, Haad Rin is the place to be.
 Escape the crowds and discover relatively calm beaches, pristine waterfalls, and lush forests, and you’ll see that there’s much more to the infamous party island than just cocktail buckets and neon body paint.
 The night market is a great place to fill up on tasty Thai food for cheap and there are many cooking schools where you can learn how to replicate your favourite dishes.
 Uncover Koh Phangan’s spiritual heart and you’ll find meditation and yoga centres, new-age communities, retreats, workshops, and other ways to find inner balance and peace.

-Another of Thailand’s ancient capitals, Sukhothai boasts glorious ruins in various states of preservation.
-Sites are spread across the city, making it fairly easy to find quiet, atmospheric spots to enjoy almost by yourself.
-Crumbling walls, extensive foundations, impressive chedis and pagodas, Buddha images in all sizes and poses, soaring columns, and the remains of halls and other buildings are among the things you can expect to find here.
-Lotus-filled ponds glean in the sunshine and information boards provide plenty of information about the area’s grand past.
-Wat Traphang Ngoen, Wat Mahatat, Wat Si Chum, Wat Sra Si, and Wat Sorasak are just a few sites to add to your list.
-The nearby Si Satchanalai Historical Park is a great extension to your trip.
+Here’s another of Thailand’s ancient capitals, glittering with glorious ruins in various states of preservation.
+Sites are spread across the city, so it’s fairly easy to find quiet, atmospheric spots to call your own more or less.
+The layers of beauty are stupefying: crumbling walls, extensive foundations, impressive chedis and pagodas, Buddha images in all sizes and poses, soaring columns, and the remains of halls and other buildings.
+There are lotus-filled ponds gleaming in the sunshine and boards provide plenty of information about the grand past all around you.
+Wat Traphang Ngoen, Wat Mahatat, Wat Si Chum, Wat Sra Si, and Wat Sorasak are just a few sites to add to your list – and if you’ve got time to explore further, remember the name Si Satchanalai Historical Park and you won’t be disappointed.

 A popular island in the Thai Gulf, Koh Samui appeals to everyone from families and honeymooners to backpackers and solo adventurers.
-Beautiful beaches, like Chaweng, Lamai, and Mae Nam, surround the island, and you can visit the old fishing village at Bophut.
+Beautiful beaches include Chaweng, Lamai and Mae Nam, and you can visit the old fishing village at Bophut.
 There are several places to shop, as well as plentiful places to eat, drink, and sleep.
 One of the island’s more unusual spots include a temple with a mummified monk and neighbouring rock formations that look like male and female genitalia!
 Koh Samui boasts many high-class spas and excellent golf courses too.

-A large province in Northeast Thailand, one of Nakhon Ratchasima’s major attractions is the large UNESCO-listed Khao Yai National Park.
-From glorious waterfalls and abundant wildlife to hiking trails of varying lengths and difficulty levels, stunning views, and tranquil campsites, it’s one of Thailand’s most sought-after natural areas.
-Plus, it’s pretty easy to reach from Bangkok.
+The main attractions in this large province in Northeast Thailand are argued over, but nobody disputes the wow factor of Unesco-listed Khao Yai National Park.
+From glorious waterfalls and all manner of wildlife, to hiking trails for all levels, silencing views and tranquil campsites, it’s one of Thailand’s most admired natural areas.
+All that, and it’s pretty easy to reach from Bangkok.
 Elsewhere in the province, Wang Nam Khiao is celebrated for its spectacular scenery and great air quality.
 The province is also home to one of Thailand’s most striking temples: the fabulous Wat Ban Rai in Khun Thot District.
-Filled with, and surrounded by, colourful and imaginative artwork, the temple is built like an elephant and sits on its own small artificial island.
+Filled with, and surrounded by, colourful and imaginative artwork, the structure is built like an elephant and sits on its own small artificial island.

-Located off the coast of Phang Nga Province in the sparkling waters of the Andaman Sea, the Similan Islands are among the best places in all of Thailand for scuba diving and snorkeling.
-The waters are teeming with fascinating marine life and underwater features.
-While day trips are possible, diving enthusiasts often spend several days on a live-aboard vessel to really make the most of their experience.
-Fishing is also popular around the islands, which are attractive in themselves with dense forests, interesting rock formations, and picturesque white, sandy beaches.
-Do note that the islands are generally closed to visitors between mid-May and mid-October.
+Off the coast of Phang Nga Province, out in the sparkling waters of the Andaman Sea, the Similan Islands rank among the best places in Thailand for scuba diving and snorkeling.
+The deep is teeming with intriguing marine life and underwater features.
+Outings are possible, but if you’re a dive nut, you’ll want to spend a fair few days on a live-aboard vessel to really get down deep.
+Fishing is also madly popular on the islands, themselves much loved for their dense forests, curious rock formations and picturesque white, sandy beaches.
+Note that the Similans are generally closed to visitors between mid-May and mid-October.

-Often overshadowed by its more popular neighbor of Chiang Mai, Chiang Rai is in North Thailand and it shares borders with Myanmar and Laos.
+Often overshadowed by its more popular neighbour, Chiang Mai, Chiang Rai, in north Thailand, shares a border with Myanmar and Laos.
 Indeed, you can visit the Golden Triangle, the point where the three countries meet.
 The province offers excellent hiking and trekking plus what some would say more authentic encounters with local hill tribe ethnic groups.
 Waterfalls and hot springs are other natural features to enjoy.
 Brave the stretching suspension bridge at Mae Fah Luang Garden before enjoying the lush gardens.
 Chiang Rai is home to one of Thailand’s most distinctive temples too — the gleaming White Temple, officially called Wat Rong Khun.
-Visit the nation’s largest statue of Guan Yin, the Chinese Goddess of Mercy for sweeping views, and wander through a collection of traditional Thai buildings at Baan Dam, or the Black House.
+Visit the nation’s largest statue, Guan Yin, the Chinese Goddess of Mercy, for sweeping views, and wander through a collection of traditional Thai buildings at Baan Dam, or the Black House.

-A fairly large island off the coast of Trat, Koh Chang offers everything that a good island should … sandy beaches, lush jungle, cascading waterfalls, lots of wildlife, soaring mountains, and varied activities to enjoy nature.
-Some of the best beaches include Hat Khlong Phrao, Lonely Beach, White Sand Beach, and Kai Bae Beach.
-Boat trips to the neighboring islands of koh Kut and Koh Mak are popular and a traditional Thai massage is a great way to loosen up after a day of activity.
-As an island, seafood is fresh and delicious, though you’ll find a wide selection of food to suit diverse palates too.
-There are high-class luxury resorts through to beach bungalows and backpacker dorms; everyone can find their ideal accommodation here.
+What do you want from your island idyll?
+We’re guessing sandy beaches, lush jungle, cascading waterfalls, lots of wildlife, soaring mountains and activities that get you up close with nature.
+Yes to all these?
+Make for Koh Chang, off the coast of Trat.
+Make a note of these beaches as they’re among the best: Hat Khlong Phrao, Lonely Beach, White Sand Beach, and Kai Bae Beach.
+Boat trips to neighboring Koh Kut and Koh Mak always go down well and a traditional Thai massage is perhaps the best way to loosen up after an energetic day.
+Koh Chang being an island, seafood is fresh and delicious, among the wide selection of other dishes for diverse palates.
+And everyone beds down happily here, since accommodation runs from high-class luxury resorts through to beach bungalows and backpacker dorms.